 Let’s go ahead and cut right to the chase: I think the Super Nintendo is the best console ever made.
-Interestingly, I never owned a SNES during its glorious heyday (I had a Sega Genesis).
+Interestingly, I never owned a SNES during its glorious heyday (I had a Sega Genesis, which I also love).
 But I played a ton of Super Nintendo with friends who had it, and did eventually get my own during the N64 era!
 I had to play “catch up” on a lot of the SNES library-there are several games I didn’t play until well past their release window.
 So I have a different kind of SNES nostalgia!

 I’ve always thought the best check against gaming nostalgia playing the game today and seeing how it holds up.
 And SNES games not only pass this test, but do so with flying colors!
 The graphics, controls, gameplay, and genre innovations hold up extraordinarily well today.
-Several series still have a “best of” game on the Super Nintendo that I still love completing 100%!
+Several series still have a “best of” game on the Super Nintendo that I still love completing 100%.
 So many mechanics we all take for granted now were pioneered and perfected with the console.
+And the Game Boy Advance, essentially a portable SNES, had a ton of success with a library packed full of excellent SNES ports.
 Let’s look at why I have so much SNES nostalgia despite not growing up owning it!

 A last minute pickup

 I played a lot of Super Nintendo with a close friend in my neighborhood growing up.
 I was the Sega kid, and he was the Nintendo kid!
 I would go over to his house to play Super Mario World and Donkey Kong Country, and he would come over to play Sonic, Streets of Rage, and Aladdin (the Sega version is better!).
 Then we each got our own N64 when it released, and I sort of figured I’d never actually own a SNES since its popularity was winding down.